-j) Value added tax
+i) Value added tax

 As per the Federal Decree-Law No. (08) of 2017, Value Added Tax (VAT), is charged at 5% standard rate or 0% (as the case may be) on every taxable supply and deemed supply made by the taxable person.
 The Establishment does not have any output taxable supplies of goods or services.
-As VAT register is not mandatory in UAE for such an entity, the Establishment has opted not to register under VAT.
+As VAT registration is not mandatory in UAE for such an entity, the Establishment has opted not to register under VAT.
+However, the management is planning to undertake the taxable activities in subsequent year and currently is in the process of registration with the Federal Tax Authority (FTA).

-k) Current versus non-current classification
+m) Current versus non-current classification